 How to Integrate Medical Rolling Carts in Your Facility

 A fleet of medical rolling carts can help improve patient care in your facility.
-You can purchase carts either refurbished, new or customized.
-At Scott-Clark Medical, our refurbished carts are restored by qualified technicians with years of experience in engineering medical equipment so that your refurbished carts operate almost like new.
+You can purchase carts either refurbished, new, or customized.
+At Scott-Clark Medical, our refurbished carts are restored by qualified technicians with years of experience in engineering medical equipment, so your refurbished carts operate almost like new.

-Our new and customized carts feature the latest in high-quality construction, advanced computer technology and flexible battery units.
-Customizing your fleet of carts ensures that they accommodate the needs of your facility and patients to create a more efficient and productive work environment and improve patient quality of care.
+Our new and customized carts feature the latest high-quality construction, advanced computer technology, and flexible battery units.
+Customizing your fleet of carts ensures they accommodate your facility and patients’ needs to create a more efficient and productive work environment and improve patient quality of care.

-Medical rolling carts have revolutionized the way that patients are cared for in medical facilities from better access to patient records to a more efficient workflow.
-To learn more about which types of medical rolling carts would suit your hospital, talk to one of our qualified technicians at 512-598-5466 or complete our online contact form so your patients can receive a better quality of care.
+Medical rolling carts have revolutionized the way patients are cared for in medical facilities from better access to patient records and more efficient workflow.
+To learn more about which types of medical rolling carts suit your hospital, talk to one of our qualified technicians at (512) 756-7300, or complete our online contact form to request a callback.